Skip to Content Top

 At Thurmond Kirchner & Timbes, P.A., our South Carolina drug crime defense lawyers have handled criminal matters of varying complexity in Charleston, Summerville, and the surrounding areas.
 We know the law, and we know what it takes to get results.
 Our team will protect your rights in and out of court, seeking to secure the best possible legal outcome for you.
 We will be your advocates every step of the way.
 Recognizing that you may have several concerns about your case, we will be available to provide clear, straightforward answers.

 Let us put our experience to work for you.
-Call us at (843) 790-0083 or contact us online today.
+Call us at (843) 790-0083 or contact us online today to speak with our Charleston drug c.

 Drug Schedules in South Carolina Law